 As you grow as individuals, you grow as a couple, slowly evolving into better teammates and better lovers, more willing to give to one another with each passing day.
 The lifetime commitment of marriage provides a uniquely safe space to challenge one another and grow in all aspects of your lives together.
 Rather than using that safe space to let yourself go, marriage should help you to better yourself, even in the physical areas.

-It’s not necessarily about one spouse insisting that the other look a certain way, but rather it is about choosing to continue to work towards becoming the best version of yourself in all aspects of life.
+It’s not necessarily about one spouse insisting that the other look a certain way, but rather it's about choosing to continue to work towards becoming the best version of yourself in all aspects of life.
 Striving to give the best of yourself to the person whom you love the most requires time and effort, much more so after the wedding than before.
 Doing so as time progresses is a valuable investment, both for the well-being of yourself and your marriage.